sinabaghal/sinabaghal.github.io/_pages/pasur.md

 ## Model

 The last step is to train a tree-based model to be used as an AI agent to play the game with.
-To this end, we need to train a model so that it takes in the FGT node and outputs the Nash strategies obtained above.
-In order to represent an FGT node, we need to encode the game state, which is a `3 × 52` tensor, as well as the score inherited from the previous round.
+To this end, I need to train a model so that it takes in the FGT node and outputs the Nash strategies obtained above.
+In order to represent an FGT node, I need to encode the game state, which is a `3 × 52` tensor, as well as the score inherited from the previous round.

-Notice that we added three columns `H`, `T`, and `P` to encode the game state: whose turn it is, which round it is, and whose turn it is to play.
-With this encoding, we require `163 = 3×52 + 4 + 3` features and one target value, namely $$\sigma$$.
-However, we manage to compress the game tensor data into a 52-sized tensor as explained below.
+Notice that I added three columns `H`, `T`, and `P` to encode the game state: whose turn it is, which round it is, and whose turn it is to play.
+With this encoding, I require `163 = 3×52 + 4 + 3` features and one target value, namely $$\sigma$$.
+However, I manage to compress the game tensor data into a 52-sized tensor as explained below.

 Each card within a single round has four possible states:
 1. Not played yet.